ryansun117/ryansun117.github.io/_pages/research.md

 {% include base_path %}

 I am currently an undergraduate research assistant advised by Professor [Shivaram Venkataraman](https://shivaram.org/).
-My research experience consisted of two projects: Marius and ASKEM.
-Below are details of each.
+My research experience consists of two projects, Marius and ASKEM, both of which involves work with data engineering, systems and databases, knowledge graphs, and machine learning.
+Below are details of each of them.

 ## Research Experience